davidelucifora/LazyDevZsh/README.md

 This should add the aliases and functions in the file to your .zprofile.

 **Warning**
-:warning: This tool was developed for Macbooks using ZSH and it will edit the .zprofile file in your home directory.
-If you use a different shell like BASH, KSH etc. Follow this steps instead.
+:warning: If you use a different shell like BASH, KSH etc. Follow these steps instead.

 #### If you are using BASH, KSH, or other shells:

 You can still add these aliases and functions to your local environment.

 1. Head to the `lazy_dev_zsh.sh` file in this repo and copy the contents of the actual commands and *NOT* the installation script
-2. Paste the commands at the end of your `~/.bashrc` file.
+2. Paste the commands at the end of your `~/.bashrc` file or whatever is the bash profile file in your machine.
 3. Enjoy.

 ## Usage